 Туре Value WORD The device code (0 for the iSBC 215 device and 2 for the iSBC 220 device) WORD The number of cylinders on the iSBC 215 disk.
 BYTE The number of fixed data heads on the disk drive.
 BYTE The number of removable data heads on the disk drive.
 For a iSBX 218 flexible disk drive, you should set this to 1 or 2 to indicate single or double sided diskettes.
 This value should correspond to the flags field of the DUIB for the unit.
 BYTE The number of sectors per track.
+Refer to Table 9-5 and Table 9-6 to determine the number of sectors per track.

-BYTE The number of cylinders set aside for alternate tracks.
+Туре Value BYTE The number of cylinders set aside for alternate tracks.
 DWORD The starting sector number of the device (normally 0).
 By using this field and the device size field in the DUIB, you can define several units on different parts of a single disk drive.

-iSBC 254 Controller.
+iSBC 254 Controller

 The iSBC 254 driver is a random access driver.
 It supports the following:

 - The functions F\$READ, F\$WRITE, F\$SEEK, and F\$ATTACH\$DEVICE.
-F\$DETACH\$DEVICE, F\$OPEN, and F\$CLOSE are accepted, but the driver performs no operations for these functions. - All Intel-supplied file drivers. - Device granularities of 64, 128, 256, and 512 bytes, software selectable on a per-unit basis. - Two types of hardware configuration:
+F\$DETACH\$DEVICE, F\$OPEN, and F\$CLOSE are accepted, but the driver performs no operations for these functions. - All Intel-supplied file drivers. - Device granularities of 64, 128, 256, and 512 bytes, software selectable on a per-unit basis. - Three types of hardware configuration: